When To Consider A CPQ Solution

 Cotermination is the assignment of an existing Contract’s term end date to the new Product.
 This is usually inherited by adding the new Product to the existing Contract.
 But when a customer is purchasing new products or licenses for a partial term, calculating the correct amount to charge them is proration.
 Cotermination establishes the term, and proration establishes the price.

 The out-of-the-box Quote object in Salesforce is just not equipped to handle cotermination and proration.
-As a result, the Sales Rep is required to do a manual calculation, then override the price on the Quote line item (potentially resulting in a need for a management approval).
+As a result, the Sales Rep is required to do a manual calculation, then override the price on the Quote line item (potentially resulting in a need for management approval).
 Once the Opportunity is closed, a Sales Operations Administrator adds the resulting purchase to the Contract.

-Just a few years ago, cotermination and proration was a challenge, even in CPQ systems.
+Just a few years ago, cotermination and proration were a challenge, even in CPQ systems.
 In recent years, vendors have caught on and provided solutions.
 They’re not all created equal, but if you choose a CPQ solution that handles this well, then what used to be a complex and error-prone process becomes reliable and worry-free.

 In the case of SteelBrick, when creating a Quote for a customer, the system can prompt you if there is an existing Contract in place.
 If you choose to add the newly-purchased subscription items to that Contract, the new additions will be co-termed to the Contract’s end date, and the price will be prorated automatically.
 As an added benefit, the existing renewal Opportunity, which was created when the original opportunity was closed, will be instantly updated to reflect the new purchase to ensure that your renewal pipeline is always accurate.